Manisik/rsschool-cv/cv.md

  - GIT

 ## English:
+ **A1+**

-   - I think closer to the *Beginner*, but I am able to read technical documentation and constantly improve my language skills and litle speak.
+   - I think closer to the *Beginner*.
+   - Read technical documentation and constantly improve my language skills.
+   - I can speak a little English.